raspberrypilearning/astro-pi-flight-case/worksheet.md

 ## Safety first

-**It is important that you observe the correct safety procedures specified in the safety data sheet for your specific 3D printer.**
+**It is important that you observe the correct safety procedures specified in the data sheet for your specific 3D printer.**

 Potential hazards include: